 There are a wide range of policies available which cover you in a wide range countries.
 These include single countries, Europe, USA & Canada or worldwide.
 You can buy policies for a single trip or to cover you for the whole year.

-As you can see using MoneyMaxim offers huge savings over every other car hire excess insurance comparison site, in some cases policies at half the price
+As you can see using MoneyMaxim offers huge savings over every other car hire excess insurance comparison site, in some cases policies are half the price!

 Protection from a large excess bill and ensures against: